bet365 bonus code GOALMAX | $1,000 first bet safety net or $150 bonus | Goal.com US

 How to claim the bet365 promo code

-You must live in one of the following states to claim either bet365 promo: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA.
+To claim one of the bet365 promos, you need to live in one of the following states: AZ, CO, IA, IN, KY, LA, NC, NJ, OH, VA.

 - Set up your account using bonus code GOALMAX